calimero-archive/docs/docs/getting_started/oracle.md

 <img src={require('@site/static/img/marketplace_oracle.png').default} />

 2. Select **Key Value Oracle** from the available options
-3. Click on the install button to initiate the installation process.
+3. Click on the **Install** button to initiate the installation process.
 Patiently wait for the deployment and initialization to complete.

 <img width="1151" alt="Screenshot 2023-06-21 at 10 11 22" src="https://github.com/calimero-is-near/docs/assets/39309699/289e0527-fa3c-4f90-be7d-41f8510732c5"/>